 Snead was shown as rotating more precisely around the center of gravity than any other golfer in the system.

 Fast forward to the present and Mac is employing a Front Anchor Throwing action.
-And it is this action that I
+And it is this action that I believe

-is because it strives to be rotary during the backstroke and a lateral action during delivery.
+because it strives to be rotary during the backstroke and a lateral action during delivery.
 Those of you that have

 studied the New Horizons Golf Approach in detail will know that I believe there are 3 categories of golf actions

 available to the golfer.
 And those actions are Swinging, Hitting, and Throwing.
-You can study them in more detail
+You can study them in more detail in

-Anchor Techniques are involved in the process.
+Techniques are involved in the process.